rpalo/personal-blog/src/_posts/2021-06-14-execjs-error-causing-jekyll-crash.md

 ---
 layout: page
-title: "Solving error ExecJS error that breaks Jekyll on Rebuild"
+title: "Solving an ExecJS Error that Breaks Jekyll on Rebuild"
 description: Updating my blog after 6 months took a lot more than I initially thought it would.
 Oy...
 tags:
 - jekyll